 Getting the right results is a science, however, and precision, skill and safety are all necessary requirements for success.
 Don’t embark on a preserving session without the right cookery equipment.

 Here, we round up the best equipment for making jam and other preserves at home, plus find jam recipe ideas as well as top tips and a video tutorial.
-For more round-ups and best buys, visit our reviews section.
+Also visit our reviews section for more round-ups and best buys, including the best toasters and best bread makers.

 The best jam-making equipment to buy